MicrosoftDocs/winrt-api/windows.ui.xaml.controls/listview.md

 > <strong>Windows 10, version 1709 (SDK 16299) - Behavior change</strong>
 > </div>
 > By default, instead of performing selection, an active pen now scrolls/pans a list in UWP apps (like touch, touchpad, and passive pen).
 > If your app depends on the previous behavior, you can override pen scrolling and revert to the previous behavior.
-See the <a Scroll​Viewer href="scrollviewer.md">ScrollViewer</a> class reference for details.
+See [ScrollViewer](scrollviewer.md) for details.

 By default, a user can select a single item in a ListView.
 You can set the [SelectionMode](listviewbase_selectionmode.md) property to a [ListViewSelectionMode](listviewselectionmode.md) enumeration value to allow multi-selection or to disable selection.
 You can also change the ListView interaction mode to make items respond to a user click like a button instead of being selected.